-1129 • Discuss whether records of Government property are safeguarded from tampering or 1130 destruction.
-The PA will also address whether the contractor's ability to edit records 1131 limited to authorized personnel only, as described in the contractor's procedures.
-1132 • PAs who are performing reviews of property management systems that have more 1133 than \$100M in accountable Government property will ensure that the Audit Report 1134 identifies that the elements of Records and Physical Inventory include all DoD 1135 property, regardless of whether it is accountable to contracts administered by 1136 DCMA, and that the populations are tested at a 97% confidence level.
-1137 1138 1139 PMSA ELEMENT 8 - RECEIPT AND ISSUE SYSTEM 1140 1141 REQUIREMENT: FAR 52.245-1(f)(1): 1142 1143 (iii)(B), Use of a Receipt and Issue System for Government Material.
-When approved by 1144 the Property Administrator, the Contractor may maintain, in lieu of formal property 1145 records, a file of appropriately cross-referenced documents evidencing receipt, issue, and 1146 use of material that is issued for immediate consumption.
-1147 1 1148 BACKGROUND: 1149 Use of an approved receipt and issue system relieves contractors of the record keeping 1150 requirements of 52.245-1 (f)(1)(iii).
-PAs may approve use of an R&I system only on a contract- 1151 by-contract basis.
-Use of an R&I system by a contractor is limited to research and development, 1152 remediation, and other non-production efforts.
-The rationale for this restriction is that production 1153 environments typically require material requirements planning, etc., practices that do not align 1154 with an R&I process.
-1155 1 1156 Once receipt and issue is approved, material is received and moved directly to a work 1157 area and delivered to the user.
+PMSA ELEMENT 8 - RECEIPT AND ISSUE SYSTEM

+(iii)(B), Use of a Receipt and Issue System for Government Material.
+When approved by the Property Administrator, the Contractor may maintain, in lieu of formal property records, a file of appropriately cross-referenced documents evidencing receipt, issue, and use of material that is issued for immediate consumption.

+Use of an approved receipt and issue system relieves contractors of the record keeping requirements of 52.245-1 (f)(1)(iii).
+PAs may approve use of an R&I system only on a contract-by-contract basis.
+Generally, contractors should only use an R&I system for research and development, remediation, and other non-production efforts.
+The rationale for this restriction is that production environments typically require material requirements planning, etc., practices that do not align with an R&I process.

+Once receipt and issue is approved, material is received and moved directly to a work area and delivered to the user.
 The use of an R&I system is limited to material only.
-It is not 1158 applicable to equipment, special tooling, sometimes abbreviated as "ST," or special test 1159 equipment.
-1160 1 1 1161 Use of an R&I system is not applicable to sensitive material (as defined in FAR Part 45 1162 and 52.245-1) or material accounted for in an MMAS.
-1163 1164 PROCEDURES: 1165 In order to be compliant, the contractor's procedures must clearly state that an R&I 1166 system will not be used unless there is written approval from the PA, and that such approval will 1167 be required for every contract for which it will be used.
-Further, the procedures must define 1168 what "immediate consumption" means.
-This may vary from contractor to contractor and even 1169 between contracts, depending on circumstances, but there must be a maximum timeframe 1170 established from date of receipt to consumption.
-PAs must ensure that the timeframe established 1171 does not subject the Government to undue risk and is consistent with efficient and effective 1172 control of Government property.
-1173 ······································
+It is not applicable to equipment, special tooling, sometimes abbreviated as "ST," or special test equipment.

+Use of an R&I system is not applicable to sensitive material (as defined in FAR Part 45 and 52.245-1) or material accounted for in an MMAS.

+In order to be compliant, the contractor's procedures must clearly state that an R&I system will not be used unless there is written approval from the PA, and that such approval will be required for every contract for which it will be used.
+Further, the procedures must define what "immediate consumption" means.
+This may vary from contractor to contractor and even between contracts, depending on circumstances, but there must be a maximum timeframe established from date of receipt to consumption.
+PAs must ensure that the timeframe established does not subject the Government to undue risk and is consistent with efficient and effective control of Government property.

+For items that are not consumed within the timeframe, the contractor's procedures must establish and describe a process such as a periodic review to ensure unused property is returned to the stock room, and that a record is established, in order to be acceptable.